ANTH 504. Human Rights, Peace, and Justice. 3 Hours.

 The course will cover the techniques and strategies employed by archaeologists to reconstruct past landscape, which involves scientific testing, remote sensing, GIS, survey, excavation and environmental analysis.
 Examples will be drawn from projects across diverse landscape types in Europe, the Middle East, Africa, Central America and Asia.
 In-field and laboratory application of techniques will be emphasized.

-This survey course will familiarize students with federal and state laws and regulations relevant to archeology and anthropology, such as the National Historic Preservation Act and the Native American Graves Protection and Repatriation Act.
-It will also introduce them to other legalissues such as obtaining National Register listings, preservation easements and federal income tax rehabilitation credits.
+This survey course will familiarize students with federal and state laws and regulations relevant to archaeology and anthropology, such as the Antiquities Act, National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), Archeological and Historic Preservation Act (AHPA), Archaeological Resources Protection Act (ARPA), and the Native American Graves Protection and Repatriation Act (NAGPRA), among others.
+It will also introduce students to other legal issues such as obtaining National Register listings, preservation easements and federal income tax rehabilitation credits.

 ANTH 625.
 African-American Archaeology.
 3 Hours.